China lifts export restrictions on gallium and germanium, according to NY Times.

 See More

-- Technical Analysis Tool: Comparing the latest share price to the 200-day moving average can provide valuable insights for investors, helping to assess market trends and potential buy or sell opportunities, thereby optimizing investment decisions.
+- Technical Analysis Tool: Comparing the current share price to the 200-day moving average provides investors with deeper insights into market trends, aiding in the determination of potential buy or sell opportunities.

-- ETF Unit Trading Mechanism: ETFs trade similarly to stocks, where investors are buying and selling “units” that can be created or destroyed based on investor demand, allowing for greater adaptability to market changes.
+- ETF Unit Trading Mechanism: ETFs trade similarly to stocks, where investors buy and sell 'units' that can be created or destroyed based on demand, allowing for greater adaptability to market changes.

 See More